October 16, 2019

 “The greater opportunity to reduce waste in this category should result from enhanced payer collaboration with health systems and clinicians in the form of value-based payment models,” Dr Shrank and colleagues explained.

 The study authors continued to explain that many of the many of the administrative tools used by payers to reduce waste (such as prior authorization) can be discontinued or delegated to the clinicians, reducing complexity for clinicians and aligning incentives for them to reduce waste and improve value in their clinical decision-making.”

 The second highest contributor to wasteful spending was attributed to pricing failure.
-Dr Shrank and colleagues note that new high-cost speciality medications will soon account for over 50% of pharmaceutical spend, which is in itself, is an issue.
+Dr Shrank and colleagues not that new high-cost speciality medications will soon account for over 50% of pharmaceutical spend, which is in itself, an issue.

 “These proposals advocate enhanced market competition, reimportation of drugs from less expensive nations, leveraging pricing negotiated by other nations, and greater transparency of pricing and return of rebates to patients at point of sale.”

 Care delivery failure came in third as one of the top contributors to waste

 The authors of the study estimate that there is a possible $191 billion to $282 billion to be saved if effective measures—like the successful transition to value-based care—were implemented.